sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 ## Activity 3: Instantiate Agent Framework and Connect to Azure OpenAI

-In this hands-on exercise, you will learn how to initialize an agent framework and integrate it with a large langugage model.
+In this hands-on exercise, you will learn how to initialize an agent framework and integrate it with a large language model.

 The following steps are completed in your IDE.